 b.
 Allow installers to track progress and timing of inspections through telephone or web-based system – 25 points

 Many communities have unpredictable timelines for when an inspector will come to a job site.
 That makes it hard for solar installers to plan their projects.
 By narrowing the window for a system inspection, installers can spend less time waiting on job sites, and that directly translates to cost savings.

-Denver has a two- hour inspection window, making the city one of the most efficient and timely for PV projects
+- Denver has a short window for inspections making the city one of the most efficient and timely for PV projects.

 - Many code official training opportunities exist through several different initiatives across the U.S. These trainings are meant to help inspectors more safely and efficiently inspect systems and many offer continuing education credits to inspectors for participation.
 Examples include the photovoltaic online training project, IAEI’s certified electrical inspector program, and Underwriters Laboratories one day code official workshops.